Deinstein37/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme file for the shell redirection task
+My readme file for the shell redirections task to print hello world
-My 0x02-shell_redirections readme file